-Once you have applied, you will receive confirmation of your eligibility to your Childcare Service account providing your child with a unique 11 digit number.
+Once you have successfully applied, you will receive confirmation of your eligibility to your Childcare Service account including your child's unique 11 digit eligibility code.

-Your chosen provider will complete a Parental Funding Agreement with you to confirm the place.
+Your chosen provider will complete a Parent Funding Agreement with you to confirm the place.

 Your eligibility code must be validated by your chosen provider

 The provider will validate the eligibility code at this point so that they can claim the funding to provide your free hours.
 So that they can do this, you must need to provide them with:

 - A printout or screenshot of your confirmation of eligibility from your Childcare Service account with your 11 digit eligibility code for your child